Aerial view of KU's Lawrence campus with the Campanile at in the right foreground and Fraser Hall in the left background.

 Preparing for a potential government shutdown

 1. It will not be possible to reach program officers or other personnel at funding agencies until the government reopens.
-If you anticipate a need to contact someone, now is the time to do so.
+If you anticipate a need to contact an agency official, now is the time to do so.

-3. AMS staff have been contacting PIs about any upcoming reports, requests for no-cost extensions or other matters that should be addressed before a shutdown; it will not be possible to do this while agency personnel are furloughed.
-Completion of these tasks may be necessary to ensure that work can continue.
+2. AMS will continue to work with PIs on upcoming reports, requests for no-cost extensions or other matters; agency approvals may not be processed while agency personnel are furloughed.
+Please work with AMS if you have pending agency tasks that are necessary to ensure that work can continue.

-The KU research community has managed through previous government shutdowns, and we are well-prepared to handle most scenarios if Congress does not come to an agreement on appropriations or a continuing resolution by Oct.
-1. Please let us know if there is anything we can do to help you minimize the impact of a government shutdown on your research program.
+The KU research community has managed through previous government shutdowns, and we are well-prepared to handle most scenarios if Congress does not come to an agreement on appropriations or a continuing resolution today.
+Please let us know if there is anything we can do to help you minimize the impact of a government shutdown on your research program.
 You may contact Alicia Reed at amreed@ku.edu.

 Respectfully,